MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/understand-how-clients-find-site-resources-and-services.md

 - Query AD DS for published management points.
 The client identifies management points from AD DS that are in its assigned site and the same product version.

-- If it doesn't get any management points from the first two rules, the client checks DNS and WINS for published management points.
+- If it doesn't get any management points from the first two rules, the client checks DNS for published management points.

 ### MP list categories